FarronF/limerick-council-meetings/meetings/2022/12/02-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 2nd November 2022.md

 If the Notice of Motion is agreed at the District meeting, we will write to the ESB requesting

-improved levels of services from them as a service provider.--- 6
+improved levels of services from them as a service provider.
+---
+6

 It should be noted that Limerick City and County Council do try to actively engage with